SherG/cool-iron/blog/amazon-department-stores.md

 > The insider leaks seem to be describing Hointer, a project spearheaded by former Amazon exec Nadia Shouraboura

-Hointer's beta stores functioned as testbeds and proof-of-concept.
-So it's not surprising that they were used to attract <a href="https://digital.hbs.edu/platform-rctom/submission/how-macys-and-technology-fit-well-together/" target="blank">retailers</a> who wanted to deploy and test the tech in their own stores.

-Shoppers could use her proprietary app to capture QR codes.
+Shoppers could use her proprietary app to capture QR codes and view matching items.
 Tap the app and the items were automatically sent to a high-tech dressing room.
 Need a different size?
 Tap the touch screen in the fitting room and the clothing item would instantly appear before you, thanks to micro-robotics.
 No running after the salesperson or going in-and-out of the dressing room to hunt down what you needed.

 Tap another button and have a knowledgeable stylist come to consult with you on a different look.

 And forget the checkout line.
 You paid on your way out with a wave of your phone.

+Hointer's beta stores functioned as testbeds and proof-of-concept.
+So it's not surprising that they were used to attract <a href="https://digital.hbs.edu/platform-rctom/submission/how-macys-and-technology-fit-well-together/" target="blank">retailers</a> like Macy's who wanted to deploy and test the tech in their own stores.

 Interestingly, <a href="https://www.youtube.com/watch?v=O_G8m4FLk6g" target="blank">her model</a>, a problem-solving fusion of the tactile and digital, would limit face-to-face interaction in today's pandemic-aware world.